 benefit.
 The most convincing measure of clinical benefit is

 when the drug improves survival compared to another effective drug.
 This

 assessment is made possible by randomized clinical trials that test

-the new drug with the standard of care.
+the new drug against the standard of care.

 Note: Sometimes surrogate measures of benefit

-(surrogate endpoints) are used when it's not feasible to measure
+(surrogate endpoints) are used when it's not practical to measure

 So an effective drug provides